Rachel Jamison Webster

 Rachel Jamison Webster (born 1974) is an American writer.
-She is the author of the book September, published by the TriQuarterly imprint of Northwestern University Press in 2013; The Endless Unbegun, published by Twelve Winters Press in 2015, and Mary is a River, a finalist for the National Poetry Series that was published by Kelsay Books in 2018.
+She is the author of the book Mary is a River, which was a finalist for the National Poetry Series in 2018.

 She published two chapbooks with Dancing Girl Press: The Blue Grotto (2009) and Hazel and the Mirror (2015).

 She edited two anthologies of creative writing by Chicago Teens, Alchemy (2001) and Paper Atrium (2205).
 Webster co-founded the online anthology of international poetry, UniVerse, with her late partner Richard Fammeree.

+In 2003 she wrote Benjamin Banneker and Us, having discovered Benjamin Banneker was an ancestor, and got in contact with some of his other decedents.

 Early life

 Webster was born in Madison, Ohio.
-She attended DePaul University in Chicago, Illinois and then transferred to Lewis & Clark College in Portland, Oregon, where she graduated magna cum laude with a B.A. in English Literature.
-She earned her M.F.A. from Warren Wilson’s Program for Writers.
+She attended DePaul University in Chicago, Illinois and then transferred to Lewis & Clark College in Portland, Oregon, where she graduated magna cum laude with a BA in English literature.
+Her MFA is from Warren Wilson’s Program for Writers.